 Given recent economic problems, what are the possible solutions?

-For the UK and US, I really feel the economy could be helped, if there was strong and decisive leadership.
-The fundamental thing is the government need to stop emphasising the need for austerity and hard times.
+For the UK and US, I really feel the economy could be helped if there was strong and decisive leadership.
+The fundamental thing is the government need to stop emphasizing the need for austerity and hard times.
 They are currently trying their best to talk us into a recession.
-It is not just a fiscal crisis, the real problem is prospect of a second recession.
+It is not just a fiscal crisis, the real problem is the prospect of a second recession.

 - Lack of Economic growth

 - Long-term structural deficits